Skip to main content

 • Per-position margin is published as initialMargin on the Positions Stream.

-• Account-wide collateral, margin in use, and PnL are on the Account Summary.
+• Account-wide collateral, margin in use, and PnL are on the Account Summary Stream.
 Watch maintenanceMarginRatio to gauge how close the account is to liquidation.